Jahanvi-Yadav/Mini-Trello-Django/README.md

 # Mini-Trello

-Mini-Trello is a simple task management web application where users can create, manage, move, delete, and assign tasks to team members.
+Mini-Trello is a simple task management web application built using Django.
+It allows users to create tasks, manage their task status, assign tasks to team members, and manage team members.

 ## Features